+CENTRE FOR LOGIC, EPISTEMOLOGY AND THE HISTORY OF SCIENCE, UNICAMP - BRASIL

+EDGAR@CLE.UNICAMP.BR

+FREIRE.UNICAMP.BR

-EDGAR L. B. ALMEIDA RODRIGO A. FREIRE CENTRE FOR LOGIC, EPISTEMOLOGY AND THE HISTORY OF SCIENCE, UNI-CAMP - BRASIL EDGAR@CLE.UNICAMP.BR FREIRE.UNICAMP.BR Existence Axioms in Second-Order Arithmetic The work presented in [2], [3] and [4], particularly the theory of set existence, is focused on axiometic systems that are extensions of the usual system.
-ZEC is focused on axiomatic systems that are extensions of the usual system ZFC.
+Existence Axioms in Second-Order Arithmetic

+The work presented in [2], [3] and [4], particularly the theory of set existence, is focused on axiomatic systems that are extensions of the usual system ZFC.
 The aim of that work was to analyze the axioms of set theory, including new axioms, with respect to their existential requirements.
 However it can be equally fruitful to consider aspects of this work on set existence in other systems.